Business Operations Jobs at Texas Health and Human Services Commission with Visa Sponsorship

 Which visa types does Texas Health and Human Services Commission typically use for Business Operations roles?

 H-1B is the primary visa category used for Business Operations positions at HHSC, given the specialty occupation requirements associated with roles in compliance, contract management, and program administration.
 Because HHSC is a government entity, it qualifies as a cap-exempt H-1B employer.
-Other work visa categories are less common for this function, though candidates with TN or E-3 eligibility should confirm with HR whether those are supported.
+Other work visa categories are less common for this function, though candidates with TN visa or E-3 visa eligibility should confirm with HR whether those are supported.

 What qualifications does Texas Health and Human Services Commission expect for Business Operations candidates?